image

 Expressive arts and design.
 Children explore a wide range of materials and media.
 They are encouraged to share their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance and role-play.

-At Yew Tree we deliver our Early Years curriculum through a project based approach.
-These are the projects for each half term for Nursery and Reception.
-You can find more information about the topics we cover by clicking on the 'classes' tab at the top of the page and follow the links for Reception and Nursery.
+At Yew Tree we deliver our Early Years curriculum through projects.
+You can find more information about the projects we cover by clicking on the 'classes' tab at the top of the page and follow the links for Reception and Nursery.
 You will find our Knowledge Organisers for each project.
 We use the statements from "Development Matters" to guide us in our teaching and assessment.
+In Reception we use Read Writ Inc. for phonics and guided reading, Talk Through Stories for vocabulary and literacy development and NCETM Mastering Number for mathematics.
 At the start of the Reception year, children are assessed on the Reception Baseline Assessment.
 At the end of the Reception year, children are assessed against the Early Learning Goals for the Early Years Foundation Stage Profile.

 Learning Together Series